CloudReactor/cloudreactor-procwrapper/README.md

   * Sends heartbeats, optionally with status information like the number of items processed
   * Prevents too many concurrent executions
+  * Accepts input values and sends output values, for history and/or Workflow data flow
   * Stops execution when manually stopped in the CloudReactor dashboard
   * Sends CloudReactor the data necessary to start the process / function if running in AWS ECS, AWS Lambda, or AWS CodeBuild